Please read

 Program Duration: One Month

-Class Times: Wednesdays 11:00 AM – 1:00 PM or Fridays 11:00 AM – 1:00 PM
+Class Times: Wednesdays 11:00 AM – 1:00 PM or 1:00 PM – 3:00 PM

-Each class is a two-hour, hands-on farm experience.
-Students will actively participate in daily farm tasks such as feeding animals, cleaning and caring for living spaces, and learning proper animal handling and husbandry.
-Every class will include a different farm task based on seasonal needs, giving students real-life exposure to how a working homestead operates.
+Each student will attend one two-hour class per week.
+Every class is a hands-on farm experience where students actively participate in daily farm responsibilities such as feeding animals, cleaning and caring for living spaces, and learning proper animal handling and husbandry techniques.